0cjs/sedoc/8bit/msx/rom.md

   `QUETAB`, $F971 `QUEBAK`, $F975` VOICAQ`, $F9F5` VOICBQ`, $FA75` VOICAQ`,
   $FB3E `QUEUEN`).
 Beyond this, documentation exactly on what this does is very hard to find.
+- $0AB `CNVCHR`.
+Related to "Graphic Header Byte" ($01 $xx) encoding.
+It's not clear if `CHRGET` is returning this, or if this is converting to GHB.
+  This needs to be checked.

 <!-------------------------------------------------------------------->